How Long Can Roaches Live Without Food?

 Roaches have a rather diverse diet, making it easy for them to find sustenance in any environment.
 They’ll eat anything from human food scraps to garbage, pet food, and even things like cardboard or glue.

+As their environmental purpose is breaking down dead matter, especially wood, there’s not much they can’t digest.
 This wide variety of potential food sources allows them to thrive even in homes with limited access to organic materials.

 How Roaches Digest Food